publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schIV/m__us_usc_t2_s1402.md

     (a) __In general__

-        To commence a proceeding, a covered employee alleging a violation of a law made applicable under part A of subchapter II of this chapter shall request counseling by the Office.
+        To commence a proceeding, a covered employee alleging a violation of a law made applicable under part A of subchapter II shall request counseling by the Office.
 The Office shall provide the employee with all relevant information with respect to the rights of the employee.
 A request for counseling shall be made not later than 180 days after the date of the alleged violation.

     (b) __Period of counseling__